sandeshwar/market-pulse-frontend/server/rust_api/README.md

 RUST_LOG=market_pulse_api=debug,tower_http=debug
 ```

-### Tiingo API Integration
+### Upstox API Integration

-To use the Tiingo API, you need to:
+To use the Upstox API, you need to:

-1. Register for a Tiingo account at https://www.tiingo.com/
+1. Register for an Upstox developer account at https://developer.upstox.com/
-2. Get your API key from your account dashboard
+2. Create an application in the developer portal to get your API key and secret
-3. Add the API key to your `.env` file
+3. Add the API credentials to your `.env` file

-The API uses the Tiingo endpoints for fetching real-time stock data.
+The API uses OAuth 2.0 for authentication and connects to Upstox endpoints for fetching real-time stock data for Indian markets (NSE).
+The WebSocket feed is used for real-time market updates.

 ## Running the API